In my hand I hold a dollar bill

 1. Intro / Solitude 2.
 Rotten Press 3.
 I Want To Live...
 4. Squirts Of Shout 5.
 Stop That Car 6.
 From The Dark 7.
 Black Horizon 8.
 Green White Red

 Despite their name Creepin' Death's style was not particularly dark or heavy, almost the opposite.
 Errare Humanum Est...
 Perseverare Diabolicum!! firmly belongs to the realm of vintage speed/thrash metal, with vocals that are rather high-pitched in the typical Agent Steel vein.
 Similarities don't end there, as also Creepin' Death's songs feature plenty of melodic hooks in both riffs and solos.
 With the exception of one classy heavy ballad, these tracks still carry a fair amount of speed and energy so that the album can be called a credible part of the genre.
-Overall, the band's sound is pure eighties, so much that today this album would appear like just a curiosity item if it wasn't for the fact that many songs are simply quite catchy, though sometimes also unintentionally cheesy.
+Overall, the band's sound is pure 1980s, so much that today this album would appear like just a curiosity item if it wasn't for the fact that many songs are simply quite catchy, though sometimes also unintentionally cheesy.
 For fans of the style, Creepin' Death should be well worth the time.

 CREMATOR - Home Style Surgery